sandeepseeram-techfirst/SDE-bootcamp/Cloud_Design_Patterns/federated_identity.md

 This can simplify development and allow users to authenticate using a wider range of identity providers (IdP) while minimizing the administrative overhead.

 It also allows you to clearly decouple authentication from authorization.

+The trusted identity providers include corporate directories, on-premises federation services, other security token services (STS) provided by business partners, or social identity providers that can authenticate users who have, for example, a Microsoft, Google, Yahoo!, or Facebook account.